Coastal Defenders

 Our Story

 In 2020 Indigenous youth in San Diego County were experiencing many effects of the pandemic.
 At the request of community and through the guidance of Youth Advisors Mr. Blaine Mazzetti (Payómkawichum) and Ms. Shandiin Armao (Diné) we developed a guardianship pathway to re-connect Indigenous youth and their families with the healing medicine of their land + water guardianship birthrights, helping to restore inter-generational knowledge sharing.
-We teach Indigenous science, water safety, seafaring and maritime operations, coastal policy, cultural fire, survey, socio-ecological monitoring and restoration techniques, ArcGIS, advance cultural competency and develop interdisciplinary research + publication opportunities with academic institutions.
+What began as a response to a global health crisis has evolved into a sustainable model for cultural revitalization.

 Weaving Connections